 Whitelaw WJ: The cervical cap self-applied in the treatment of severe oligospermia.
 Fertil Steril 31:86, 1979.

-FAQs from users: 'Does at home artificial insemination work?', 'What is the main difference between artificial insemination and self-insemination?', 'As it happens with artificial insemination, can you do IVF at home?', 'Is there any risk associated with at home artificial insemination?', 'Is it safe if I use donor sperm from a sperm bank?' and 'What kind of information can I obtain about a donor from a sperm bank?'.
+FAQs from users: 'Does at home artificial insemination work?', 'What is the main difference between artificial insemination and self-insemination?', 'As it happens with artificial insemination, can you do IVF at home?', 'Is there any risk associated with at home artificial insemination?', 'Is it safe if I use donor sperm from a sperm bank?', 'What kind of information can I obtain about a donor from a sperm bank?' and 'How can sperm be frozen for artificial insemination at home?'.